gridbugs/gridbugs.org/collections/_posts/2023-05-10-program-an-arduino-without-the-ide.md

 To exit picocom, press Ctrl-a, then Ctrl-x.

-When the Arduino is plugged in via its USB port, connecting to it with picocom will cause the device to reset, so you won't miss the "Hello, World!" message if you don't connect fast enough.
+When the Arduino is plugged in via its USB port, connecting to it with picocom (running the `sudo picocom ...` command) will cause the device to reset, so you won't miss the "Hello, World!" message if you don't connect fast enough.
 You can also reset the Arduino by pressing the button near its built-in LEDs.